Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 When to visit Andorra in summer

 August tends to be the most crowded and warmer month.
-Also, it’s usually when summer storms occur, especially in the afternoon/evening.
+It’s also when summer storms usually occur, especially in the afternoon/evening.

-If you’re looking for fewer crowds and still good temperatures, we would say the best months are June and September.
+If you’re looking for fewer crowds and still good temperatures, the best months are June and September.

-MTB season starts in Vallnord Pal Arinsal on the 9th of June.
-From this date to the 24th of June, the bike park is open only at weekends.
-From the 24th of June onwards, you can enjoy it every day.
+MTB season starts in Vallnord Pal Arinsal on the 14th of June.
+Between the 14th and the 22nd of June, the bike park is open only at weekends.
+Then, from the 22nd of June onwards, you can enjoy it every day.
+From the 9th of September to the 13th of October, the bike park is open again only on weekends.

 If you plan to go to Andorra in August, consider that the 15th is a public holiday, so some restaurants and shops might be closed.